Satyampatil513/UCI-Heart-Disease-Prediction/README.md

 **Note:** The finalized model is **RandomForestClassifier** which is selected on the basis of it's accuracy score.

-*Team Members : Akarshan Kapoor, Bhumesh Gaur*
+*Team Members : Akarshan Kapoor, Bhumesh Gaur, Satyam Patil*